 How Water Softeners Work

 Wells, rivers, lakes and oceans all have different types and levels of contaminants.
-These contaminants, other than living organisms or turbidity are in the form of dissolved solids.
-The total dissolved solids are all the salts or minerals contained in the water source.
+These contaminants, other than living organisms or turbidity, are in the form of dissolved solids.
+The total dissolved solids are the salts or minerals contained in the water source.
 These salts and minerals can be broken down into ions.
 The positively charged ions are called Cations and the negatively charged ions are called Anions.
 The hardness ions are primarily calcium, magnesium and iron which are Cations.
 The hardness in water causes scale to form inside pots and pans, pipes, water heaters or boilers.

 The Ion Exchange Process

 Water Softeners remove hardness from water by a process known as ion exchange.
-The media, called resin; in the softener is charged with sodium (or potassium) ions.
+The media in the softener, called resin, is charged with sodium (or potassium) ions.
 When the hardness ions come in contact with the resin beads the hardness ions are collected and the sodium (or potassium) ions are released, thus the term ion exchange.
 The hardness ions are exchanged for sodium (or potassium) ions.
 The typical cations found in the raw water are exchanged within the resin bed for sodium or potassium, as shown in the illustration.
 Normally, when two-thirds of the resin bed is exhausted, the softener will allow hardness to slip through.
 When this occurs, it is time to regenerate or recharge the resin bed using a salt and water mixture, known as brine.
 Sodium chloride (NaCl) or potassium chloride (KCl) are normally used for this purpose.
 Regenerating the resin bed refreshes its ability to exchange ions.

 Service and Regeneration Cycles